 The arts are a fundamental method of discovery at the Exploratorium.
-We engage artists in every facet of our work to inspire curiosity and to further an interdisciplinary approach to seeing and understanding the world.
+We engage artists in every facet of our work and in a multitude of ways to inspire curiosity and further an interdisciplinary approach to seeing and understanding the world.

 From creating long-lasting exhibits on our museum floor to developing unforgettable performances in our public spaces, the Exploratorium has presented the work of hundreds of artists working at the intersection of art, science, and learning.